happypeter/LGCB/book/intro.md

 books, with my comments go along).

 ## How you should read this book
-The way I learn Linux, is pretty much like learning a foreign language.
-You do not learn one thing in full detail, and the move to another.(that's why it is not wise to learn chapter by chapter), but rather that you learn basic vocablury of all necessary fileds(very basic things about bash, vim...) and then try to talk to sb(your computer).
+I think the right way to learn Linux is pretty much like learning a foreign language.
+You do not learn one thing in full detail, and the move to another.(that's why usually it is not wise to learn chapter by chapter), but that you learn basic vocablury of all necessary fileds(very basic things about bash, vim...) and then try to talk to sb(your computer).
 Of course, you will soon find out your knowledge is limited, then you will be happy to go back to your textbooks to learn things